-Users of electronic equipment and communication and information technology systems must keep their equipment in operation even if lightning strikes could cause short-term voltage spikes on the power supply and data lines.
+Users of electronic equipment and communications and information technology systems must keep their equipment in operation even though lightning strikes could cause momentary voltage spikes on power supply and data lines.

 There are several reasons for this:

-- The electronic components used make these systems more susceptible to faults.
+- The electronic components used make these systems more susceptible to failure.

 - Data transmission networks extend over long distances and areas and are subject to more interference.

 Lightning occurs between two oppositely charged zones in the atmosphere, typically between two thunderclouds or between a cloud and the ground.
-It can travel over several kilometres in successive jumps to the ground, with a guide flash first causing a highly ionised lightning channel.
+It can travel over several kilometers in successive jumps to the ground, with a guide flash first causing a highly ionized lightning channel.
 Only when this reaches the ground does the actual flash or main flash occur.
-Then a current of several tens of thousands of amperes flows through the ionised channel from the ground to the cloud or vice versa.
+Then a current of several tens of thousands of amperes flows through the ionized channel from the ground to the cloud or vice versa.

-The direct effects of a lightning strike in structural installations affect their electrical and electronic systems in particular.
+The direct effects of a lightning strike in structural facilities hit their electrical and electronic systems in particular.
 High lightning currents lead to high potential rises and high voltage differences that can easily damage electrical equipment.